-FBI reports ‘active shooter situation’ at Detroit-area synagogue in the US
+Assailant dead after ‘active shooter situation’ at Michigan synagogue in US

 - list 3 of 3Two in critical condition after shooting at Old Dominion University in US

-The Oakland County Sheriff’s Office has said no one has been confirmed wounded “except potentially the shooter”.

-A shelter-in-place order was in place.
-Smoke could be seen coming from the building, where the vehicle reportedly caught fire.
+In a post on X, Michigan Governor Gretchen Whitmer called the incident “heartbreaking”.

+“Michigan’s Jewish community should be able to live and practice their faith in peace,” she said.

-The Jewish Federation of Detroit, however, sent a message to its followers online to avoid approaching the synagogue.
+The Jewish Federation of Detroit sent a message to its followers online to avoid approaching the synagogue.

 “Our Jewish agencies are currently in precautionary lockdown,” the federation wrote on Facebook.
 “We ask community members to stay away from the area at this time.”

-The active shooter situation comes amid heightened fears of anti-Semitism and Islamophobia following the outbreak of Israel’s genocidal war on Gaza in 2023 and the start last month of a new Israeli and US military campaign against Iran.
+The incident comes amid heightened fears of anti-Semitism and Islamophobia following the outbreak of Israel’s genocidal war on Gaza in 2023 and the start last month of a new Israeli and US military campaign against Iran.

+A law enforcement official told reporters on Thursday that a general alert had been put out for sensitive locations since the outbreak of the war with Iran, but no specific threats were known to have been made against the Temple Israel Synagogue.

+The Temple Israel Synogague was organised in 1941 and currently has about 12,000 members, according to its website.